Ric Thorpe

-Richard Charles "Ric" Thorpe (born 3 February 1965) is a British Anglican bishop and an expert in church planting.
-Since September 2015, he has been the Bishop of Islington, a suffragan bishop in the Diocese of London, and the Church of England's "bishop for church plants".
-From 2005 to 2015, he led St Paul's Church, Shadwell, first as priest-in-charge and from 2010 as rector.
-From 2012 to 2015, he was the Bishop of London's Adviser for Church Planting.
-From 2015, he leads Centre for Church Multiplication.
-In May 2025, he was elected Anglican Archbishop of Melbourne in the Anglican Church of Australia.
+Richard Charles "Ric" Thorpe (born 3 February 1965) is a British Anglican bishop and church planter.
+Since November 2025 he has been Archbishop of Melbourne, Australia; previously he was the Bishop of Islington in the Diocese of London and the Church of England's "bishop for church plants".

 Early life

 Thorpe was born on 3 February 1965.
 He was educated at Stowe School, a private school in Stowe, Buckinghamshire.
-He studied chemical engineering at the University of Birmingham and graduated with a Bachelor of Science (BSc) degree in 1987.
-His first career was as a marketing manager with Unilever.
+He studied chemical engineering at the University of Birmingham and graduated with a Bachelor of Science (BSc) degree in 1987 and began working as a marketing manager with Unilever.

 From 1990 to 1992, Thorpe was a lay worship leader at Holy Trinity Brompton (HTB) in the Diocese of London.
 In 1993, he entered Wycliffe Hall, an Evangelical Anglican theological college, to study theology and train for ordained ministry.
+He graduated from the University of Oxford with a Bachelor of Theology (BTh) degree in 1996.

 Ordained ministry

-Thorpe was ordained in the Church of England: made a deacon at Petertide 1996 (30 June) by Richard Chartres, Bishop of London at St Paul's Cathedral and ordained a priest the Petertide following (29 June 1997), by Michael Colclough, Bishop of Kensington at Holy Trinity Church, Hounslow.
-He began his ministry as a curate at Holy Trinity Brompton in the Diocese of London.
+Thorpe was ordained in the Church of England: deaconed at Petertide 1996 (30 June) by Richard Chartres, Bishop of London at St Paul's Cathedral and priested the Petertide following (29 June 1997) by Michael Colclough, Bishop of Kensington at Holy Trinity Church, Hounslow.
+He began his ministry as a curate at Holy Trinity Brompton (HTB) in the Diocese of London.
 After almost 10 years of ordained ministry, he was chosen to lead a church plant from HTB to St Paul's Church, Shadwell.
-This involved moving 100 parishioners and a number of clergy from HTB to St Paul's to revitalise the flagging church.
-He was appointed priest in charge of St Paul's with St James, Ratcliffe, in 2005 and made rector in 2010.
-From 2010 to 2014, he was also priest in charge of All Hallows, Bow.
+This involved moving 100 parishioners and a number of clergy from HTB to St Paul's to revitalise the church.
+He was appointed priest in charge of St Paul's with St James, Ratcliffe in 2005 and rector in 2010.
+From 2010 to 2014 he was also priest in charge of All Hallows, Bow.
+Thorpe was involved with a further four church plants.

-In addition to St Paul's, Thorpe has been involved with a further four church plants.
-Since 2012, he has been the Bishop of London's Adviser for Church Planting.
-He is a tutor in church planting at St Mellitus College, an Anglican theological college, and leader of its church planting course.
+From 2012 to 2015, he was the Bishop of London's Adviser for Church Planting.
+He was a tutor in church planting at St Mellitus College, an Anglican theological college, and leader of its church planting course.
+From 2015 until 2025, he led the Gregory Centre for Church Multiplication.